5 Cons of Offshoring

-Fortunately, there’s no need to look overseas for quality software services.
+Fortunately, there’s no need to look overseas for quality software development outsourcing.
 A simpler and more effective outsourcing alternative is onshoring.
-Onshoring is a business practice where companies source services from within their own country.

 Onshoring offers improved communication and increased productivity between both parties, while still working to reduce costs.
 It also eliminates the risks of compromised IP and data, geopolitical uncertainty, and contextual misalignment.